 Next, if you already use Multi-Deco (laptop or smartphone) for dive planning, then your plan and your TDC-3 will be in sync throughout the actual dive (assuming you follow your plan).
 This makes a big difference on long multi-stop dives, where non-Multi-Deco computers will deviate significantly from your dive plan.

-Speaking of dive planning, I really like the TDC-3’s powerful dive planner – essentially a miniaturised version of Multi-Deco.
-Unlike the simple planners on other dive computers, the TDC-3 lets you configure many different parameters.
-It even lets you pre-plan a series of dives.
-There is no doubt that Multi-Deco is much easier to use on your laptop or smartphone, but having a full-featured dive planner on your wrist certainly comes in handy.
+Speaking of dive planning, I like the TDC-3’s powerful dive planner – essentially a miniaturised version of Multi-Deco.
+Unlike simple planners on other dive computers, the TDC-3 lets you configure many parameters.
+Of course, there’s no doubt that Multi-Deco is much easier to use on your laptop or smartphone, but having a full-featured dive planner on your wrist comes in handy.

 Features for rebreather divers

-Recently, the TDC-3 also introduced an external port version for divers who want to plug it into their rebreathers and monitor their PO2 in real-time.
+Recently, the TDC-3 also introduced an external port version for divers who want to plug in their rebreathers and monitor PO2 real-time.